Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 You might want to know
 ----------------------

-MGE XE includes the latest update to MWSE, Merzaphor's version.
+MGE XE includes an updated MWSE 2.0 by NullCascade.
 When running MGE XE adds some script commands much like MGE does.
 MWSE mods are therefore supported when you use MGE XE, the MWSE launcher is not required.
+MWSE remains upgradable by installing new versions of MWSE.dll.

 Standard MGE (3.8) shaders and HUD mods are not compatible due to design differences.
 You will not be able to use them with MGE XE without modification.
 Incompatible shaders will be detected and will not load.